Japanese Public Key Infrastructure (JPKI)

 3.1.
 1. Becoming a Service Provider

-Figure 1: Flow of electronic certification effectiveness confirmation (SP operators)
+Figure 1: Flow of electronic certificate effectiveness confirmation (SP operators)

 3.1.2.
 How to Become a Platform Operator

-When using Japanese Public Key Infrastructure, private sector, which confirms the validity of the electronic certification with J-LIS by itself, is required to establish a signature-verification facility and become a "platform business operator (hereinafter referred to as" PF business operator ") by obtaining approval from the competent minister based on the Public Personal Authentication Act.
+When using Japanese Public Key Infrastructure, private sector, which confirms the validity of the electronic certificate with J-LIS, is required to establish a signature-verification facility and become a "Platform Business Operator" (hereinafter referred to as "platform operator") by obtaining approval from the competent minister based on the Public Personal Authentication Act.

-It is possible for PF operators to provide the function of electronic certification validity confirmation to another private sector as a platform.
+It is possible for platform operator to provide electronic certificate's function of validation to other private sector as a platform.

 Note that the signature verification equipment to be installed can also be deployed in a cloud-based environment, which is expected to reduce the cost burden of facility installation and operation and shorten the time to service introduction.

-Electronic certification verification fees for J-LIS will be charged when using the service.
-The fees are based on a pay-as-you-go system and are ¥ 20 per electronic certification for signatures and ¥ 2 per electronic certification for user identification.
+Electronic certificate verification fees for J-LIS will be charged when using the service.
+The fees are based on a pay-as-you-go system and are ¥ 20 per electronic certificate for signatures and ¥ 2 per electronic certificate for user identification.
 From January 2023, these fees will be waived for the time being.

-For procedures to become a PF Business operator, please refer to " 3.2 Procedures to become a Platform Business Operator ".
+For procedures to become a platform operator, please refer to " 3.2 Procedures to Become a Platform Operator ".

 3.2.
 Procedures for becoming a platform operator